Sequential and Decentralized Estimation of Linear Regression Parameters in Wireless Sensor Networks: Optimum Sequential Estimation

-Denote $\{\cF_t\}$ as the filtration that corresponds to the samples $\{y_1,\ldots,y_t\}$ where $\cF_t=\sigma\{y_1,\ldots,y_t\}$ is the $\sigma$-algebra generated by the samples observed up to time $t$ and $\cF_0$ is the trivial $\sigma$-algebra.
-Similarly we define the filtration $\{\cH_t\}$ where $\cH_t=\sigma\{H_1,\ldots,H_t\}$, i.e., the accumulated history related to the coefficient vectors, and $\cH_0$ is again the trivial $\sigma$-algebra.
-It is known that, in general, with discrete-time observations and an unrestricted stopping time, that is $\{\cF_t \cup \cH_t\}$-adapted, the sequential CRLB is not attainable under any noise distribution (Gaussian or non-Gaussian) except for the Bernoulli noise \cite{Ghosh87}.
-On the other hand, in the case of continuous-time observations with continuous paths the sequential CRLB is attainable by using an $\{\cH_t\}$-adapted stopping time \cite{Fellouris12}.
-Moreover, with an $\{\cH_t\}$-adapted stopping time, that depends only on $\mH_{\cT}$, the LS estimator attains the conditional sequential CRLB as we will show in the following Lemma.
-Hence, in this paper we restrict our attention to $\{\cH_t\}$-adapted stopping times as in \cite{Grambsch83,Fellouris12,Yilmaz12_est}.
+Denote $\{\cF_t\}$ as the filtration that corresponds to the samples $\{y_1,\ldots,y_t\}$ where $\cF_t=\sigma\{y_1,\ldots,y_t\}$ is the $\sigma$-algebra generated by the samples observed up to time $t$, i.e., the accumulated history related to the observed samples, and $\cF_0$ is the trivial $\sigma$-algebra.
+Similarly we define the filtration $\{\cH_t\}$ where $\cH_t=\sigma\{H_1,\ldots,H_t\}$ and $\cH_0$ is again the trivial $\sigma$-algebra.
+It is known that, in general, with discrete-time observations and an unrestricted stopping time, that is $\{\cF_t \cup \cH_t\}$-adapted, the sequential CRLB is not attainable under any noise distribution except for the Bernoulli noise \cite{Ghosh87}.
+On the other hand, in the case of {\em continuous-time observations with continuous paths}, the sequential CRLB is attained by the LS estimator with an $\{\cH_t\}$-adapted stopping time, that depends only on $\mH_{\cT}$ \cite{Fellouris12}.
+Moreover, in the following lemma we show that, with discrete-time observations, the LS estimator attains the conditional sequential CRLB for the $\{\cH_t\}$-adapted stopping times.